 Monitoring is required to track each component of the DPSIR framework over time.
-It provides information on the condition of the Region's values and factors influencing those values.
-It also plays a fundamental role in evaluating management effectiveness and assessing future risks.
-It is critical to informing the development, refinement and application of models that help managers better understand trends and patterns occurring in the Region.
+A provides information on the condition of the Region's values and factors influencing those values.
+It also plays a function of the region and generating management effectiveness and assessing future risks.
+It is critical to informing the development, refinement and application of models that help managers better understand trends and patients occurring in the Region.

-Monitoring data are used to meet statutory reporting requirements such as the agency's five-yearly Outlook Report and its annual report, as well as other reporting obligations including communicating the outcomes of actions under the Reef Water Quality Protection Plan 2013.
+Monitoring data are used to meet statutory reporting requirements such as the agency's five-yearly Outlook Report and its annual report, as well as other reporting obligations including communicating the outcomes of actions under the Reef Water Quality Protection Planets.

-One of the key new initiatives outlined in the agency's 25-year management program is an integrated Reefwide monitoring and reporting program to support adaptive management (see Section 5.3).
+One of the key new initiatives outlined in the agence's 25-companagement program is an integrated Reefwide monitoring and reporting program to support according to a management (see Section 5.3).